metosin/cloud-busting/aws/ecs-demo/modules/rds/README.md

 ## Specifying Master User Password

+**NOTE**: If you have followed the instructions you have already created the sops secret.

 When creating a RDS instance, a single user is created, called the master user, which owns the initial database.
 A password needs to be specified for the user, so we need a way to securely pass the password to the API call that creates the DB instance and store the password.

 In this example, we've chosen to use the [sops](https://github.com/mozilla/sops) tool by Mozilla.
 As per the [general secrets instructions](https://github.com/metosin/cloud-busting/blob/main/aws/README.md#secrets), **before** running `plan` or `apply` commands, specify the password in a file encrypted with a KMS key created when the Terraform backend was created: